EndPointCorp/end-point-blog/2020/03/25/what-is-sharepoint.html.md

 All this functionality and capability sometimes intimidates some businesses.
 It would seem that you could easily overwhelm your users.
 To combat that, the whole system, at every level, allows users to “follow” content.
 This is functionality that has been in the platform since inception and is one of my favorite features.
 For every page, every site or component at any level, users have the ability to subscribe to content.
 You can follow with one click any document and be notified in your portal homepage or via notifications of actions taken or content changed.
 This means that you can allow people to be as connected as they feel they need to be.
 Nobody needs to suffer from information overload or out-of-control mobile notifications.

-If you are already a Microsoft Office 365 tenant, odds are you already have access to this incredible tool without any additional cost.
+If you are already a Microsoft Office 365 subscriber, odds are you already have access to this incredible tool without any additional cost.
 How can you leverage this for your business?
 Visit the following content, or [contact us](/contact) at End Point for additional information.

 - [The SharePoint Community](https://techcommunity.microsoft.com/t5/sharepoint/ct-p/SharePoint)
 - [SharePoint Developer Network](https://developer.microsoft.com/en-us/sharepoint)